HadarKlimovski/HadarKlimovski.github.io/README.md

 ### Python course 2024
 As part of my MSc I took a Python course, where I learned to make this website in github.
-If you want to create a page on github also click on the following link for more information:[python course](/python), also you can view my [assigmnet](https://github.com/HadarKlimovski/HadarsAssignments/tree/main/day02) and ged some ideas
+If you want to create a page on github also click on the following link for more information:[python course](/python), also you can view my [assigmnet](https://github.com/HadarKlimovski/HadarsAssignments/tree/main/day02) and get some ideas.
 I recommend you to view in [Meir Sylman's page ](https://meirsylman.github.io/), my friend from this course, Its great!